Lyonrr/Kayo-Hackathon-Solana/README.md

 Hi Solana team!
 Happy to share Kayo with you today.

-In this file, you will find our Figma file that we used to prototype the game extremely quickly, and Unity version with a AI vs AI behavior.
+In this repo, you will find:
+- Our Figma file that we used to prototype the game extremely quickly.
+It is in a PDF format so that you can go through it easily.
+It is the core of our experience, as it gives you a full-idea of the concept.

-I invite you to use the Figma file, and launch the prototype from the landing page to discover the full experience!

-Default copyright laws apply, meaning that we retain all rights to your source code and no one may reproduce, distribute, or create derivative works from our work.
+- A Unity version with a AI vs AI behavior

+Hope you enjoy it!
+And thanks for this great event! :)